-This Khmer yellow kroeung recipe makes the Cambodian herb and spice paste called kroeung is an irreplaceable ingredient in Khmer cooking and yellow kroeung is the most versatile of the curry pastes, used in many classic Cambodian dishes, especially soups such as Samlor Machou Kroeung Sach Ko.
+This Khmer yellow kroeung recipe makes the Cambodian herb and spice paste called kroeung, which is an irreplaceable ingredient in Khmer cooking.
+The yellow kroeung is the most basic and most versatile of the four main herb and spice pastes used in many classic Cambodian dishes, especially soups such as Samlor Machou Kroeung Sach Ko.

-The yellow kroeung is used for many classic Khmer and Cambodian dishes, including amok trey (fish amok), and soups such as samlor machou kroeung sach ko, a sour beef soup with morning glory, which is why it’s commonly called kroeung samlor machou.
+The yellow kroeung is used for many classic Khmer and Cambodian dishes, including fish amok (amok trei) and soups such as samlor machou kroeung sach ko, a sour beef soup with morning glory, which is why the paste is commonly called kroeung samlor machou.

-The paste is also used a marinade for the popular street food snack, charcoal-grilled beef skewers, and in prahok k’tis — the ubiquitous Khmer dip made with prahok (fermented fish), minced pork, coconut milk, and pea eggplants that is eaten with crunchy vegetable crudites.
+The Khmer yellow kroeung is also used as a marinade for the popular street food snack, charcoal-grilled beef skewers, and in prahok k’tis, the ubiquitous Khmer dip made with prahok (fermented fish), minced pork, coconut milk, and pea eggplants that is eaten with crunchy vegetable crudites.

-The yellow kroeung paste gets its colour from lemongrass and the lemongrass here in Cambodia is generally tougher than that found in Thailand, which is why in the local markets you’ll find the lemongrass already sliced thinly to make pounding the paste in a mortar and pestle much easier.
+The yellow kroeung paste gets its colour from the turmeric and lemongrass stems.
+The lemongrass here in Cambodia is generally tougher than that found in Thailand, which is why in the local markets you’ll find the lemongrass already sliced thinly to make pounding the paste in a mortar and pestle much easier.

-Two of the ingredients for the yellow kroeung paste can be difficult to find outside Southeast Asia — kaffir limes (krauch soeuch in Khmer) and fresh turmeric.
+Two of the key ingredients for the Khmer yellow kroeung paste can sometimes be difficult to find outside Southeast Asia — kaffir limes (krauch soeuch in Khmer) and fresh turmeric.

-Oddly enough you’ll often find kaffir lime leaves in markets here in Siem Reap, but not always the kaffir limes themselves, as they’re quite bitter.
+Oddly enough you’ll often find fresh kaffir lime leaves in markets here in Siem Reap, but not always the kaffir limes themselves, as they’re quite bitter.
 If you must, you can substitute the kaffir limes with the kaffir lime leaves, and you can substitute fresh turmeric with ground turmeric or turmeric powder quite successfully.

 As usual with a curry paste or, more correctly, a herb and spice paste, when you are starting to grind the ingredients in the mortar and pestle, start with the hardest ingredients and gradually grind in the softer ingredients.

 - 200 g lemongrass stalks peeled, chopped and outer layers discarded